kajal-yadavv/Explainable-ML/README.md

 * Why explainability is needed in ML?
 * When, and where it is needed?

-All of the above question are well answered in the 1st part of the series of 'Explainable-ML' series/talk by HIMA LAKKARAJU at Stanford recently.
+All of the above question are well answered in the 1st part of the series.

 So, the interpretable models are not always required; Some of the high staked decision models which can affect the human lives/finance/health are some of the areas where, the interpretability of model plays an essential role.